tailordev-academy/javascript-react/2-writing-components.md

 ### Exercise 2.6

 1. Add a button below the `List` to add new (random) sequences to it
-2. Allow to select a list item and display its information on the right panel (you have to create this panel too)
+2. Allow to select a list item and display its information on the right side

 ### Exercise 2.7